 A number of our bloggers cross-post their material on other sites, as denoted in their individual posts.

-We also formally collaborate with HealthLawProfs Blog, which cross-posts its material here, and with the Yale Interdisciplinary Center for Bioethics, which graciously permits us to post material from its weekly email round-up of news and commentary from the world of bioethics; and the Genomics Law Report, which cross-posts items related to genetics and health care law.
+We also formally collaborate with HealthLawProfs Blog, which cross-posts its material here; the Yale Interdisciplinary Center for Bioethics, which graciously permits us to post material from its weekly email round-up of news and commentary from the world of bioethics; and the Genomics Law Report, which cross-posts items related to genetics and health care law.

 Finally, Public Health Law Research, a Robert Wood Johnson Foundation research program at Temple headed up by Scott Burris, provides us with a public health perspective, particularly with regard to empirical research on public health laws.
-Follow them on:
+Follow them on Twitter, Facebook and LinkedIn.

 Ryan Abbott is a regular contributor.
-He is Associate Professor of Law at Southwestern Law School.
+He is an Associate Professor of Law at Southwestern Law School.

 Cansu Canca is a regular contributor.
-Currently, she is a visiting fellow at the Petrie-Flom Center as well as the project coordinator for Low and Middle Income Countries at the Fogarty International Research Ethics Initiative in Turkey and Central Asia.
+Currently, she is the project coordinator for Low and Middle Income Countries at the Fogarty International Research Ethics Initiative in Turkey and Central Asia.

 Art Caplan (find him on Twitter @ArthurCaplan) is the Director of the Division of Medical Ethics in the Department of Population Health at NYU Langone Medical Center.
 Art cross-posts from MSNBC.com, WebMD/Medscape, and other media outlets, and will be occasionally providing original content here.